metoprolol (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth with a drink of water.
 Follow the directions on the prescription label.
-Do not crush or chew.
-Take this medicine with or immediately after meals.
+Take this medicine immediately after meals.
 Take your doses at regular intervals.
 Do not take more medicine than directed.
 Do not stop taking this medicine suddenly.
 This could lead to serious heart-related effects.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.